Phenotyping data

 MAZE DH library platform experiments

-Early root growth for 939 doubled-haploid DH lines derived from three European maize landraces (490 KE, 23 LL, 426 PE) was measured under different temperature regimes using the genotyping platform GrowScreen-PaGe (Gioia et al. 2016).
+Early root architectural traits for 925 doubled-haploid DH lines derived from three European maize landraces (485 KE, 21 LL, 419 PE) were measured under cold conditions in the GrowScreen-PaGe phenotyping platform (Gioia et al. 2016).
+The dataset is described in Guffanti et al. (in preparation).

 Gioia T, Galinski A, Lenz H, Müller C, Lentz J, Heinz K, Briese C, Putz A, Fiorani F, Watt M, Schurr U, Nagel KA (2016) GrowScreen-PaGe, a non-invasive, high-throughput phenotyping system based on germination paper to quantify crop phenotypic diversity and plasticity of root traits under varying nutrient supply.
 Functional Plant Biology 44:76-93, doi.org/10.1071/FP16128